homelender2/student-performance-web-app/README.md

-This app predicts a students marks or performance for the semester based to various factors.
+This app uses linear regression to predict a students marks or performance for the next semester based on various factors such as
+Hours Studied, Previous Scores, Extracurricular Activities, Sleep Hours, Sample Question Papers Practiced.